 TAs and mentoring faculty submit written evaluations of one another at the end of the course.
 These evaluations are kept on file in the home program of the TA.
 Student evaluations of the TA will also be collected.
 TAs will have access to their evaluations.

-TAs should help with class preparation, and should be provided with opportunities to participate in the teaching experience.
+Graduate teaching assistants should help with class preparation and be provided with opportunities to participate in the teaching experience.

-As employees of the college, TAs may work with sensitive information and are expected to maintain confidentiality.
+As employees of CCA, TAs may work with sensitive information and are expected to maintain confidentiality.

 Faculty members are responsible for handling classroom emergency situations.
 TAs should not be the attending presence for a student in distress.